 Optional arguments specify how each individual emulator is constructed, including the mean function, kernel, priors, and how to handle the nugget.
-Each argument can take values allowed by the base GaussianProcess
+Each argument can take values allowed by the base GaussianProcess class, in which case all emulators are assumed to use the same value.
+Any of these arguments can alternatively be a list of values with length matching the number of emulators to set those values individually.

-''' init(inputs, targets, mean=None, kernel='SquaredExponential', priors=None, nugget='adaptive', inputdict={}, use_patsy=True}
+''' init(inputs, targets, mean=None, kernel='SquaredExponential', priors=None, nugget='adaptive', inputdict={}, use_patsy=True)